-Appraisers use exit multiples to estimate the value of a company by multiplying financial metrics such as EBIT and EBITDA by a factor that is similar to that of recently acquired companies.
-Exit multiple is sometimes referred to as terminal exit.
+Analysts use exit multiples to estimate the value of a company by multiplying financial metrics such as EBIT and EBITDA by a factor that is similar to that of recently acquired companies.
+Exit multiple is sometimes referred to as terminal exit value.

 What is Terminal Value?

-Terminal value refers to the future point in time of all future cash flows of a company when the growth rate is expected to be consistent and stable.
-However, terminal value limits the cash flow projections to several-years period.
-Usually, predicting the value of a business beyond such a period is often impossible, and it exposes such a process to a variety of risks that question the validity of the forecasts.
+Terminal value refers to the value at a future point in time of all future cash flows of a company when the growth rate is expected to be consistent and stable.
+However, terminal value limits the cash flow projections to a several-years period.
+Usually, predicting the value of a business beyond such a period is often impossible, and it exposes such a process to a variety of risks that question the validity of the forecast.